-Amie Ely is director of the National Attorneys General Training and Research Institute’s (NAGTRI) Center for Ethics and Public Integrity as well as NAGTRI program counsel.
+Amie Ely is director of the National Attorneys General Training and Research Institute’s (NAGTRI) Center for Ethics and Public Integrity.
 She is staff liaison for the National Attorneys General Association (NAAG) Criminal Law Committee and the Law Enforcement and Prosecutorial Relations Working Group.

 Amie received her undergraduate degree from Oberlin College, where she majored in psychology, biology, and neuroscience, and competed in the heptathlon as a member of Oberlin’s track and field team.

 Amie’s law degree is from Cornell Law School, where she was elected as commencement speaker.
 Her Note, Prosecutorial Discretion as an Ethical Necessity: The Ashcroft Memorandum’s Curtailment of the Prosecutor’s Duty to Seek Justice, 90 Cornell L. Rev. 237 (2004), was the recipient of the Herbert R. Reif Prize.

 After law school, Amie clerked for the Honorable Stephen C. Robinson in the Southern District of New York, and for the Honorable Richard C. Wesley on the Second Circuit Court of Appeals.